7 tips for surviving life after university

 Regardless of whether you choose to stay on in your university town, move back home, or choose to live in a different city entirely, start thinking about your options.
 Use this period of transition as an opportunity!

 If you are considering moving to a new city, take a look at our city guides for some inspiration.

 Don't stress about repaying your loan

-The government has also announced that they'll be providing Postgrad loans for Master's students in the UK for the first time ever, so now's a better time than ever to give postgraduate study a try!
+The government have also started offering postgrad loans for Master's students in the UK for the first time ever, so now's a better time than ever to give postgraduate study a try!

 Don't forget to subscribe to our newsletter for all the latest news on jobs, bank accounts, deals and discounts and more.

 Remember that you don't need to be a current student to get the most out of Save the Student!